Minor in Civic and Social Responsibility

 Community-Based Internship

-If students are interested in continuing with the internship in future semesters, they may count additional units of internship in place of the Community Engagement Course or Elective for the minor.
+If students are interested in continuing with the internship in future semesters, they may count additional units of internship in place of the Community Engagement course or Elective for the minor.

-A community-based academic internship completed for a student's major can also count towards this minor, with approval from the director.
+A community-based academic internship completed for a student's major can also count towards this minor, with approval from the program's director.

 Capstone Essay